LaunchCodeEducation/liftoff-assignments/P1-Assignment_Repository_Setup/README.md

 [FIRST_INITIAL, LAST_INITIAL (@GITHUB_USERNAME)](https://github.com/GITHUB_USERNAME/liftoff-assignments)
 ```

-> *This GitHub repository is public*, so if you don't want to share your full name, choose the second example above.
+> *This GitHub repository is public* if you don't want to share your full name choose the second example above.

 > The file `LEARNERS.md`, and many of those you'll be working in, are written in a markup language called Markdown.
 If you're new to markdown, read and bookmark [GitHub's Markdown Guide](https://guides.github.com/features/mastering-markdown/).